photo licenses email@example.com

 — Monther Etaky (@montheretaky) December 12, 2016

-Our contact in a Turkish city which cannot be named for his protection is Ammar Cheikh Ammar, a German/ Syrian army deserter become media darling, interviewed by the New York Times Soldier Says Syrian Atrocities Forced Him to Defect and by German television, here as Omar Sheikh Ammar, showing in the comments as, what else is new, “a Jew on the whorish media’s payroll”.
-5th comment He’s our liaison with Aya in Gaziantep, where the fashionable spaghetti straps of Istanbul and Antakya give way to non-sexual dark veils.
+Our contact in a Turkish city which cannot be named for his protection is Ammar Cheikh Ammar, a German/ Syrian army deserter become media darling, interviewed by the New York Times Soldier Says Syrian Atrocities Forced Him to Defect and by German television DW, presented by them as Omar Sheikh Ammar, and showing in the comments as, what else is new, “a Jew on the whorish media’s payroll”.
+He’s our liaison with Aya in Gaziantep, where the fashionable spaghetti straps of Istanbul and Antakya give way to non-sexual dark veils.
 She is with Nsaeem Syria FM, (a pro Revolution radio station), meaning “Gentle wind” and claims to be a part time fixer, having helped into Syria la crème de la crème of international journalism.

 Bab Al Salam

 The Kilis crossing is actually at Bab Al-Salam, which is almost a proper border, in that one is not required to show a passport.
 We easily got a lift to Azaz, safe zone mainly because it’s “no Bashar”, having been liberated by the FSA in 2012 from the regime, taken by ISIS in Oct 2013, and reliberated by the FSA in Jan 2014.
 Our host is Ibrahim, a Syrian refugee at Kilis’container who occasionally goes back to Azaz to check his house: in the face of the warnings against the Shabiha, (Shia militias), the mukhabarat (secret government police), and ISIS, we took a cab to Azaz, no men with guns with us: that’s what ordinary people do in Bab Al Salam: the taxi drivers wait after the second Turkish Gomruk – the custom – clean shirts ironed just across the border, faces also shaved in Kilis.
-Ibrahim’s granite house is the color of light curcuma, he built it and then abandoned it to save his life.
-Touching the warm stone, then chopping the air above, he repeated “granite, granite!”, obviously for “granite for nothing”.
+Ibrahim’s granite house is the color of warm curcuma, he built it and then abandoned it to save his life.
+Touching the warm stone, then jabbing at the air above with his hand, he reiterated “granite, granite!”, obviously for “money down the drain!”.
 He started the generator to give some power to our computers, then said he would take us to Aleppo.

-After a day’s visit to Aleppo, Ibrahim had to go back to his house/container at Bab Al Salam, and since we turned out to be “mushkela”, trouble makers, for taking too many pictures – we gave him 200 Syrian pounds to stay for three more days at his friends’, after that, we had to cross again in order not to abuse.
+After a day’s visit to Aleppo, Ibrahim had to go back to his house/container at Bab Al Salam, and since we turned out to be “mushkela” (trouble makers), for overtripping the shutter, we negotiated a fee to stay for three more days at his friends’: thereafter, we had to cross the border again in order not to abuse.

-Hotel Paris, a social housing for refugees; in the morning the manager would serve us his mobile along with breakfast: a voice in broken English, in the business of naming, spooking us, and framing us as personae non gratae to the opposition, would challenge us: “you can’t go to Syria, you are on the black list!”.
-They would probably claim we were in bed with the same red Shiite we ourselves were fighting, albeit by way of a different type of machines, and a different kind of firepower.
+Hotel Paris, basically a social housing for refugees; in the morning the manager would serve us his mobile along with chai: a voice in broken English, in the business of naming, spooking us, and framing us as personae non gratae to the opposition, would challenge us: “you can’t go to Syria, you are on the black list!”, probably purporting we were in bed with the same Shiites of Syria we ourselves were fighting, albeit by way of a different type of machines and firepower.
 Getting uncomfortable, we tried to move to the three stars Mertur, where the manager flashed his palms at us meaning “no vacancy”, albeit exuding sophistry, then moved on to check in the Syrian behind us.
 The man removed his sun glasses, he looked like Ahmed Abu Faraj.
-Determined to unmask the snooper, we called the Turkish police, forgetful of their records with foreign journalists, let alone Turkish journalists.
-Trying to drum up support from the Turkish cop was not a good idea, the officer did not care about the man who smacked of snooping on us, and that the hotel was so vehemently off limits for us.
-He wouldn’t care about the fact that the man who had just checked in, had messaged us from his news media FB page, his profile picture attesting his ID, claiming to be a fixer, didn’t engage with us down the street, even after saying hello.
+Determined to unmask the snooper who shared our political sympathies, we called the Turkish police, forgetful of their records with foreign journalists, let alone Turkish journalists.
+Trying to drum up support from the Turkish cops was not a good idea, the officers didn’t care that the man smacked of snooping on us, and that the hotel was so vehemently off limits for us.
+They wouldn’t care about the fact that the man who had just checked in, had messaged us from his “news media” FB page, his profile picture matching his ID, and that he had approached us claiming to be a fixer.
+They didn’t care that he didn’t engage with us down the street, and he was faintly aloof while smiling.
 Useless to look for help for feeling followed, we stayed unfazed, and messaged some FB “people we may know” in Aleppo, in order to get some badly needed ammo.
 They turned out to be, as per FB timeline, true members of the Council of the Governorate of Aleppo, among them Anas Alhaj, who singularly rescued us from Turkey into Syria.
-We paid for their room for the night, which had become unbearably hot.
-The small window above the door in our own room was stuck, and we had to poke it open with a broom handle, thereby breaking it, and promptly paying the manager for the glass we owned.
+We paid for the rooms for our last night, which had become unbearably hot.
+The small window above the door in our own room was stuck, and we had to poke it open with a broom handle, thereby breaking it, and promptly paying the manager for the glass we owned: the same man, later on, reported to our agency that we had damaged the hotel, but we already knew there was no place to hide for us in Kilis.

 In the Aleppo countryside, we are Anas’s guests.
 He put us up on the whole top floor of his uncle’s typical northern Syrian affluent class mansion, the warm colored granite of the terrace exudes wealth, sadly I am not allowed to step out on it, not even with the veil.